TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 ## The Best ways to Learn
 Odin's curriculum has two fundamental aspects, you will be assigned resources to read, watch and do in a lesson.
-These are comprised of resources we have gathered up from around the internet, the reason why we do this over rolling our own material for everything is because this allows us to utilise the very best resources that have been created by experts in their field that are authorities in what they are teaching.
+These are comprised of resources we have gathered up from around the Internet, the reason why we do this over rolling our own material for everything is because this allows us to utilise the very best resources that have been created by experts in their field that are authorities in what they are teaching.